CodeStix/typed-react-form/docs/reference/Field.md

 # `<Field />`

-A stateful, type-checked form `input` element.
+A type-checked form field.

+This component renders an `input` by default.
+This can be changed to `textarea`, `select`, or a custom component by passing it to the `as` prop.

 The input transforms its value based on the `type` prop, which **currently supports the following input types**: